DeeRonn Booker: Career

 Booker won the doubles Eagle at the July 2023 USBC Open Championships, and during January 2023's Team USA Trials Booker led the first round of qualifying.
 From 2018 through 2023, Booker cashed in 13 of 36 PBA events.

 On March 31, 2024, in his second year as a full-time professional bowler and in his PBA Tour television debut, Booker won the 2024 USBC Masters tournament held at Suncoast Bowling Center in Las Vegas.
 This, his first tour title, was in a major PBA national tournament.
-He qualified 58th out of 465 players in the 64-player double-elimination phase, but won six consecutive three-game total pinfall matches to earn the No. 1 seed position for the stepladder final.
-He won the championship game and received the $100,000 first prize.
+He finished 58th out of 465 players after 15 games of qualifying to barely make the 64-player double-elimination match play phase.
+But he then won six consecutive three-game total pinfall matches to earn the No. 1 seed position for the stepladder final.
+He won the championship game over Patrick Dombrowski, and received the $100,000 first prize.

-Booker thus became the third black man to win a title and major on the PBA Tour, joining George Branham III (1993) and Gary Faulkner Jr. (2015).
+Booker thus became the third black player to win a title and major on the PBA Tour, joining George Branham III (1993) and Gary Faulkner Jr. (2015).

 Booker's "strike song" during the televised March 2024 Masters broadcast was the Price is Right theme song, a reference to his 2009 appearance on that TV show.